Individualized care at every stage & every age

 I would like the lights in the room to be kept low during my labor.

-I do not want an IV unless I become dehydrated.
+I do not want any IV fluids unless I become dehydrated.
+I understand that a saline-lock IV base is required in the hospital.

 I would like to wear contact lenses or glasses at all times when conscious.